 Hospitaller: The Hospitaller is responsible to welcome newcomers at Oldenfeld events and business meetings by providing or arranging for newcomer education, loaner garb, loaner feast gear and materials that will enhance a newcomer’s experience.
 The Hospitaller also supervises the efforts of Oldenfeld to recruit new members through such demonstrations and advertising as may be approved by the Coronet and Seneschal.

-b.
 The following are the Lesser Baronial Officers of Oldenfeld.
 Each officer is responsible to comply with all requirements specified by Trimaris through Kingdom Law and the publications of their Kingdom counterparts, if such a counterpart exists.
 These often include regular reporting requirements, a warranting process, and membership requirements.
 It is the responsibility of each officer to know and understand the SCA and Trimaris requirements for the office.

-1. Light Weapons (Rapier) Marshal: The Light Weapons (Rapier) Marshal is responsible to organize, conduct and supervise rapier activities in Oldenfeld, including participation in authorizations, safety education, training, arranging for marshals at Oldenfeld events or demonstrations where rapier fighting takes place, and reporting as required or appropriate to the Trimaris Rapier Marshal.
+Light Weapons (Rapier) Marshal: The Light Weapons (Rapier) Marshal is responsible to organize, conduct and supervise rapier activities in Oldenfeld, including participation in authorizations, safety education, training, arranging for marshals at Oldenfeld events or demonstrations where rapier fighting takes place, and reporting as required or appropriate to the Trimaris Rapier Marshal.
 The Light Weapons Marshal is a warranted officer, subject to the approval and requirements of the Trimaris Rapier Marshal.